felixmc/custom-logger/README.md

 	1 => warn
 	2 => error

-As you can see above, you can use the `level` parameter in the `config` method to set the current logging level.
-You can call the `config` method on the `log` object multiple times throughout your code to change the log level or other options.
+As you can see above, you can use the level parameter in the config method to set the current logging level.
+You can call on the config method on the log object at any time throughout your code to change the log level or other options.

 `custom-log` will only show events whose level is **equal to or higher** than the one set.
 For example a level of `0` will show all event types, whereas a level of `1` will only show the event types `warning` and `error`.
 By default the logging level is `0`.

-You can pass any number of parameters to a logging method like `log.info()` or `log.error`, regardless of it's a default method or one that you created (see below). `custom-logger` will join all parameters together in one string, converting JSON and other non-string parameters to strings automatically.
+You can pass any number of parameters to logging methods (like log.info() or log.error), regardless of whether they are a default method or one that you created (see below). custom-logger will join all parameters together in one string, converting JSON and other non-string parameters to strings automatically.

 ## Customizing Events Types